wolfcms/docs.wolfcms.org/source/functions.rst

 		}
 	?>

-It takes the same parameters as the children() function; see the above for details.
+It takes the same parameters as the :ref:`children()` function; see the above for details.

+.. _children():

 content()
 ---------

-As its name suggests, the content() function returns the content of pages created in Wolf.
+As its name suggests, the ``content()`` function returns the content of pages created in Wolf.
 More specifically, it returns the content of the page-part given as a parameter; if no parameter is given, then it defaults to the body page-part, circled in red in this graphic:

 .. image:: ../images/content_tabs.png